elastic/next-eui-starter/README.md

 A quick look at the top-level files and directories you'll see in this project.

     .
-    ├── node_modules
-    ├── src
     ├── .eslintrc.js
     ├── .gitignore
+    ├── .next/
     ├── .prettierrc
+    ├── LICENSE
+    ├── README.md
+    ├── docs/
     ├── next.config.js
-    ├── LICENSE
+    ├── node_modules/
     ├── package.json
+    ├── public/
+    ├── src/
     ├── tsconfig.json
-    ├── yarn.lock
-    └── README.md
+    └── yarn.lock

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-3.  **`.eslintrc.js`**: This file configures [ESLint](https://eslint.org/), which will check the code for potential problems and style issues.
+1.  **`.eslintrc.js`**: This file configures [ESLint](https://eslint.org/), which will check the code for potential problems and style issues.
 It also integrates with Prettier for formatting.

-4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+2.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+3.  **`.next`**: The `next` command line tool uses this for various purposes.
+You should never need to touch it, but you can delete it without causing any problems.

-5.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+5.  **`LICENSE`**: Gatsby is licensed under the MIT license.

+6.  **`README.md`**: A text file containing useful reference information about your project.

+7.  **`docs/`**: When you build your project so that it can be shared, this is where the final result is generated.

-6.  **`next.config.js`**: This file customizes the Next.js build process so that it can with with EUI.
+8.  **`next.config.js`**: This file customizes the Next.js build process so that it can work with EUI.

-7.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+9.  **`node_modules/`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-8.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

+11. **`public/`**: Files that will never change can be put here.
+This starter project automatically puts EUI theme files here during the build

+12. **`src/`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+13. **`tsconfig.json`**: This file configures the [TypeScript](https://www.typescriptlang.org/) compiler

-9.  **`yarn.lock`** (See `package.json` below, first).
+14. **`yarn.lock`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-10. **`tsconfig.json`**: This file configures the [TypeScript](https://www.typescriptlang.org/) compiler

-11. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Next.js